 - I can get better

-Data is collated and used by the leadership team and curriculum leaders to measure the success of curriculum implementation and impact, thus informing curriculum change and development over time.
+Data is collated and used by the senior leadership team and curriculum leaders to measure the success of curriculum implementation and impact, thus informing curriculum change and development over time.

 EVALUATION AND FEEDBACK